 Materials management is a crucial component in the manufacturing process, whether it be delivering raw materials from suppliers to manufacturers or managing the spare parts needed to ensure finished products make it out the door.

-Without a proper materials management strategy, businesses risk a litany of mistakes such as out-of-stock and overstock situations, missed shipments, mis-picks, and spoilage.
+Without a proper modern materials management strategy, businesses risk a litany of mistakes such as out-of-stock and overstock situations, missed shipments, mis-picks, and spoilage.

 As such, it’s important to implement effective materials management techniques to not only keep MRO inventory at optimal levels but also minimize costs and maximize profitability.